 The explosion of new therapies is a boon for patients, but providers cannot keep track of every new approval out there.
 The fact that many of these therapies are also highly targeted towards specific genomic markers makes it even harder for physicians to know the right treatment options for their patients.

-To help get these precision oncology treatments in the hands of the patients who need them, life sciences companies should leverage their medical science liaisons (MSLs) and their medical affairs team to provide medical and scientific education to providers of the new diagnostic and treatment options coming to market.
+To help get these precision oncology treatments in the hands of the patients who need them, life sciences companies should leverage their medical science liaisons (MSLs) and their medical affairs teams to provide medical and scientific education to providers of the new diagnostic and treatment options coming to market.

 Precision medicine is the future